boltops-tools/pipedream/docs/_docs/dsl/role.md

 nav_order: 15
 ---

-The codepipeline tool can create the IAM service role associated with the pipeline.
+Pipe Dream can create the IAM service role associated with the pipeline.
 Here's an example:

 .pipedream/role.rb: